 As such, the café pays continuing homage to the Viennese coffee house tradition of discourse and debate.
 I once found a newspaper cutting from 1908, for example, giving notice of a meeting of the Kosmos scientific-literary association in Café Korb to discuss school reforms.

-The place bustles with regulars and local characters; the waiters seemed to know many guests.
-Louder than its more austere cousins, the Korb feels better suited to excited chatter than long hours reading Proust.
+The place bustles with regulars and local characters; louder than its more austere cousins, the Korb feels better suited to excited chatter than long hours reading Proust.

-Given the central location close to Stephansplatz, the prices were on the imperial side of the spectrum on our visit, but the coffee was excellent and the same could be said of the hefty portion of apple strudel we ordered with it.
+Despite the central location close to Stephansplatz, the prices were not excessive on our visit; the coffee was excellent and the same could be said of the hefty portion of apple strudel we ordered with it.

 In summary, not your classical coffee house with tall ceilings and hushed corners.
 But one where you can experience the more artistic Viennese in their traditional element.